 Integrated design is a process defined by its use of highly collaborative, multidisciplinary teamwork and consideration of all aspects of an engineering project.
-The Integrated Design Engineering program(formerly Engineering Plus) provides students with a solid grounding in the fundamentals of engineering, and both instills and is structured by integrated design.
-Our majors customize their degree plans through their choice of one of six engineering emphases (selected from aerospace, architectural, civil, electrical, environmental or mechanical engineering) and a concentration in an approved second area such as entrepreneurship, environmental planning, pre-medical or CU Teach Engineering.
-At the core of our program are three hands-on iterative design project courses that explore and reinforce engineering principles, and which jointly form a continuous experiential thread uniting the four-year IDE curriculum.
+The Integrated design engineering program provides students with a solid grounding in the fundamentals of engineering and both instills and is structured by integrated design.
+Our majors customize their degree plans through their choice of one of six engineering emphases (selected from aerospace, architectural, civil, electrical, environmental or mechanical engineering) and a concentration in an approved second area such as engineering leadership, entrepreneurship, environmental planning or pre-medical.
+At the core of our program are three hands-on iterative design project courses that explore and reinforce engineering principles, which jointly form a continuous experiential thread uniting the four-year IDE curriculum.
 These team-based projects showcase individual students’ growing multidisciplinary knowledge and expertise toward developing vital skills in communication, innovation and leadership, as well as reinforce engineering methodologies required by the emphasis area capstone design experience.
 Our students graduate with the knowledge, skills and confidence required for success in a diverse and changing world.

-Integrated Design Engineering is an approach that favors creativity, diversity, and collaboration across disciplines in creating practical and innovative solutions in the service of humanity.
+Integrated design engineering is an approach that favors creativity, diversity and collaboration across disciplines in creating practical and innovative solutions in the service of humanity.
 Graduates from our program find enriching careers in engineering and related professional fields, establish and support new enterprises, teach secondary-level STEM education and enroll in graduate and professional degree programs.

 For more information, visit the program website.